ezra-obiwale/workspace/README.md

 ### add-repo

-A shortcut to `git submodule add path/to/repo`.
+A shortcut to `./add-repo.sh path/to/repo`.

 ### bash